NGaikwad99/CompTIASecPlus-Prep/All modules.md

 * Directory traversal attacks occur when attackers are able to navigate through the directory paths on web servers accessing sensitive files such as system configuration files or password files.

 #### Cryptography attacks
-* Downgrade attack is an attempt to manipulate the target into using a less secure cryptographphic scheme that compromises the confidentiality and integrity of the data being transmitted or stored.
+* **Downgrade attack** is an attempt to manipulate the target into using a less secure cryptographphic scheme that compromises the confidentiality and integrity of the data being transmitted or stored.
-* Collision attack occurs when a hashing algorithm gives the same output for two different inputs.
+* **Collision attack** occurs when a hashing algorithm gives the same output for two different inputs.
-* Birthday attack is based on the birthday theorem that asks for the probablity of two people among a group of people sharing the same birthday.
+* **Birthday attack** is based on the birthday theorem that asks for the probablity of two people among a group of people sharing the same birthday.
 This is related to the probability of a collision which need not be 100% but should be high enough to reduce the number of brute-force attempts needed.

 #### Password attacks
-* Spraying attack is a type of brute-force attack wherein an attacker tries a set of passwords on multiple accounts to find a match.
+* **Spraying attack** is a type of brute-force attack wherein an attacker tries a set of passwords on multiple accounts to find a match.
 This is to prevent account lockout that might notify the system adminitrators of potential attack attempts.
-* Brute force attacks occur when attackers try a diverse set of generated passwords to login to a user account.
+* **Brute force attacks** occur when attackers try a diverse set of generated passwords to login to a user account.
 Once they find a match, they obtain the credentials of the target.

 #### Indicators
-Threat hunters are responsible for identifying and analysing cyberattacks.
-To achieve this objective, threat hunters use indicators of compromise (IoCs) that are behaviors which are associated with malicious attempts to compromise a system or user.
+* Threat hunters are responsible for identifying and analysing cyberattacks.
+* To achieve this objective, threat hunters use behaviors called indicators of compromise which are associated with malicious attempts to compromise a system or user.
-* Account lockout occurs after a certain number of unsuccessful login attempts to protect the user account from brute-force attacks.
+* **Account lockout** occurs after a certain number of unsuccessful login attempts to protect the user account from brute-force attacks.
-* Concurrent session usage when the user's account is logged in from multiple devices that are not in the same location or the application is not commonly used on two devices at once.
+* **Concurrent session usage** when the user's account is logged in from multiple devices that are not in the same location or the application is not commonly used on two devices at once.
-* Blocked content is that which is filtered out by an ID/PS or DLP system that indicates malicious attempts to insert malicious code or exfiltrate data.
+* **Blocked content** is that which is filtered out by an ID/PS or DLP system that indicates malicious attempts to insert malicious code or exfiltrate data.
-* Impossible travel based on the timestamps of login into an account from multiple locations that a user cannot travel to within the period between the connection attempts.
+* **Impossible travel** based on the timestamps of login into an account from multiple locations that a user cannot travel to within the period between the connection attempts.
-* Resource consumption exceeding the norm indicates filling of a disk or high use of backdwidth that needs to be further investigated to ensure it does not indicate an attack like DDoS.
+* **Resource consumption** exceeding the norm indicates filling of a disk or high use of backdwidth that needs to be further investigated to ensure it does not indicate an attack like DDoS.
-* Resource inaccessibility to legitimate users can hint to something unexpected such as a denial of service attack or another malicious attempt.
+* **Resource inaccessibility** to legitimate users can hint to something unexpected such as a denial of service attack or another malicious attempt.
-* Out-of-cycle logging is when an event occurs at an unexpected or unusual time.
+* **Out-of-cycle logging** is when an event occurs at an unexpected or unusual time.
 For example, an employee logging in at 2am when they usually login between 9-5.
-* Published/documented content that is confidential to the organization but now available for public access.
-This indicates potential data exfiltration and insider threat or unauthorized access to sensitive information.
+* **Published/documented content** that is confidential to the organization but now available for public access.
+Indicates potential data exfiltration and insider threat or unauthorized access to sensitive information.
-* Missing logs indicate an attacker trying to cover up their tracks by erasing any hints.
+* **Missing logs** indicate an attacker trying to cover up their tracks by erasing any hints.
 These should be investigated further to make a conclusion.

-### Explain the purpose of mitigation techniques used to secure the enterprise
+### Mitigation techniques used to secure the enterprise
 #### Segmentation
 Segemntation is essentially using security, network and physical boundaries to separate critical or infected systems into different zones or segments to reduce impact of a security incident.
 This can also be done in cloud or virtual environments.

 #### Access control
-* Access control list (ACL) is a set of rules that denies or allows actions based on the source IP address, service, time, etc. For network devices, ACL rules are similar to firewall rules.
-ACL syntax differs depending on the vendor but the basic idea and concept remains the same.
+* Access control list (ACL) is a set of rules that denies or allows actions based on the source IP address, service, time, etc.
+* For network devices, ACL rules are similar to firewall rules.
 * Permissions are assigned to each user based on various attributes such as their role and current location.
-This is to reduce possiblity of attack by ensuring principle of least privilege providing employees and users access to only those resources that they need.
-Access control schemes are as follows:
-    * Mandatory access control (MAC) is configured by a security policy administrator and then automatically enforced by the operating system.
-MAC is a highly secure access control scheme as it is managed centrally and does not allow any user to make changes to the settings configured centrally.
-MAC used to be implemented in only government and military but is now also found in SELinux and Windows.
-    * Discretionary access control (DAC) is managed solely by the owner of the resource who determines which users have access to the resources and the actions that they can perform.
-Linux file permissions is an example of this.
-    * Role-based access control (RBAC) grants/denies permissions based on the role of the subject.
-RBAC uses role assignment (subject's role should match the role having the requested permissions), role authorization (subject's current role should be verified) and permission authorization (access to resources based on only current role).
-    * Rule-based access control (RuBAC) helps differentiate from RBAC as it is based on access control lists.
-Firewall rules is an example of RuBAC.
-    * Attribute-based access control (ABAC) grant/deny permissions based on comparatively complex rulesets that are created using a combination of attributes that may vary depending on the way and the role that users interact with the system.

 #### Application allow list
 Also referred to as whitelisting specifies the applications, software and other system components that can be installed on a system.